High Self-Esteem: List of Advantages and Disadvantages

 There are many benefits of high self-esteem.
 People with a high level tend to be happier and more successful in life.
 They are also more likely to have healthier relationships and be more resilient in the face of adversity.
 Additionally, they are more likely to take care of their physical health and make positive life choices.

 While high self-esteem is often mistakenly associated with some unfavorable traits, this is far from the case.
 Overall, studies show that high self-esteem is associated with numerous positive outcomes.
-And a therapist on Calmerry can help you develop a healthy sense of self-worth to enjoy these benefits and find your perfect balance to lead a happy life.
+Seeking self-esteem counseling from a therapist on Calmerry can help you develop a healthy sense of self-worth to enjoy these benefits and find your perfect balance to lead a happy life.